Chen-Tang-2015/office-content-pr/rest-api/Microsoft.Graph/conceptual-topics/conceptual/microsoft-graph-api-FAQs.md

 <a name="msg_what_in_unified_api"> </a>
-## What's in Office 365 unified API?
+## What's in Microsoft Graph API?
-Currently, the unified API supports programmatic access to the following entities.
+Currently, the Microsoft Graph API supports programmatic access to the following entities.

 ![Office 365 unified API currently available entities.](./images/O365_unified_API_entities.png)